cogentcore/core/docs/content/advanced/updating.md

 Note that you should _never_ call functions like `Styler`, `Maker`, `OnClick` etc in a situation where they might be called multiple times, because that would end up adding _multiple copies_ of the given closure functions to the list of such functions to be run at the appropriate time, which, aside from being inefficient, could lead to bad effects.

-The [[tree.Add]] function works just like `AddAt` except it automatically generates a unique name, based on the point in the source code where it is called.
-This is convenient for [[core.Toolbar]] Makers, where you are often adding multiple buttons and don't really care about the names because you will not be referring back to these children elsewhere.
+The [[doc:tree.Add]] function works just like `AddAt` except it automatically generates a unique name, based on the point in the source code where it is called.
+This is convenient for [[doc:core.Toolbar]] Makers, where you are often adding multiple buttons and don't really care about the names because you will not be referring back to these children elsewhere.

 ### Adding more Init functions to children

 In a Widget that embeds another widget type and extends its functionality, you can add additional `Init` closures that override or extend the basic initialization function that was specified in the `AddAt` call that creates the child widget in the first place.
-This is done using the [[tree.AddInit]] function, e.g., in the case of a [[core.Spinner]] that embeds [[core.TextField]] and modifies the properties of the leading and trailing icons thereof:
+This is done using the [[doc:tree.AddInit]] function, e.g., in the case of a [[doc:core.Spinner]] that embeds [[doc:core.TextField]] and modifies the properties of the leading and trailing icons thereof:

 ```go
 	sp.Maker(func(p *tree.Plan) {